-Religion, and its influence, surrounds our daily lives and through the study of religion we understand many types of differences that are visible all around.
-Studying religion increases your understanding of global complexity.
+Religion, and its influence, surrounds our daily lives.
+Through the study of religion, our similarities and differences that surround us become more visible which allows us to engage with one another and which in turn helps us to start understanding our world better.
 To study religion is to delve into how religion interacts with all of these facets of our world.
 In addition to this, religion and the sacred texts of religion underpin our legal framework, cultural identities, great works of literature and art and provide foundational knowledge that is fundamental in the study of the humanities and the arts.
 In a similar way, Philosophy is a tool to open the mind to various questions that many hold dear, providing some answers to ultimate questions on life, death, as well as a special focus on ethical matters that consider how people should (or should not) act.

 Click on the pictures below to find out more about the Key Stage 3 curriculum: